iaincollins/icarus/README.md

 * `npm run build:service` builds only the service (ICARUS Service.exe)
 * `npm run build:package` builds only the Windows installer (ICARUS Setup.exe)
 * `npm run build:web` builds only the web interface; required to build the service as is an embedded resource
-* `npm run build:assets` builds assets (icons, fonts, etc); assets are commited the repository and only rebuilt when this is expicitly run
+* `npm run build:assets` builds assets (icons, fonts, etc) - e.g. used to update the icon font
 * `npm run build:clean` resets the build environment

 You can also generate fast, unoptimized builds to test executables without building an installable package: